nansencenter/DAPPER/paper.md

-We acknowledge support from Alberto Carrassi and Laurent Bertino of NERSC in the genesis of this project, continued financial backing from NORCE, and contributions from Maxime Tondeur, and Remy Dubois,
+We acknowledge support from Alberto Carrassi and Laurent Bertino of NERSC in the genesis of this project, continued financial backing from NORCE, and contributions from Maxime Tondeur, and Remy Dubois.